Aarya718/Motioncut-/README.md

 Overview

 - The Expense Tracker is a Python-based program that allows users to enter and manage their expenses, storing them in a CSV file for easy access and future reference.

+# Project 4 - Virtual coin toss

+Objective:
+The goal of this project is to create a Python program that simulates a virtual coin toss, allowing users to flip a coin and get a random outcome of either "Heads" or "Tails."

+Overview

+- The Virtual Coin Toss is a Python-based program that randomly generates a coin toss outcome.

+- The program allows users to flip the coin multiple times and keeps track of the results.

+- It provides a count of the number of heads and tails obtained over multiple flips.

+- Users can choose to continue flipping or exit the program.

+- Additionally, an enhancement can include a graphical user interface (GUI) for a more interactive experience.

 - The program provides a user-friendly interface where users can input details of their expenses, such as the amount, category, and description, and view their recorded expenses in a table format.